 2. Claim Some Now, Claim More Later

 Ward files at any age he is eligible and starts collecting.
 June waits until she reaches Full Retirement Age and begins collecting the spousal benefit (50% of Ward’s).
 By delaying her own benefit, and if she continues to work, she can increase her monthly benefit.
+See our article “How the New Social Security Claiming Rules Affect You” for how this strategy changed in 2015.

 Strategy.
 The lower earner can start collecting early, preserving and maximizing the higher earner’s higher benefit.